 Former Local Partners

-We are grateful for the support of our former local partners in Sri Lanka, including: Association of War Affected Women, Capokolam, Caritas – EHED, Dr. Sam Education Centre, Glorious Jaffna Foundation, Gudppl, Khemadasa Foundation, Northern Chamber of Information Technology, and Siruvar Apiviruththi Munneduppu.
-We are also grateful to number of other institutions in Sri Lanka for their collaboration and advice on our programs, including: Adayaalam Centre for Policy and Research, Bismi Group, Centre for Poverty Analysis, Ceylon Chamber of Commerce, CrowdIsland, Eastern University of Batticaloa, Families of the Disappeared, Grace Home for Children, Groundviews, International Alert Sri Lanka, Jaffna Managers Forum, Jaffna Rotary Club, Kaveri Kala Manram, Lankan Angel Network, Northern Women Coop Bank, Open Society Foundation, Social Development and Research Organization, Sri Lanka Centre for Development Facilitation, Suriya Women’s Centre, The Social Architects, and the University of Colombo.
+We are grateful for the support of our former local partners in Sri Lanka, including: Capokolam, Caritas – EHED, Centre for Women and Development, Ceylon Spinning and Textile Mills, Chinmaya Organization for Rural Development – Sri Lanka, Dr. Sam Education Centre, Glorious Jaffna Foundation, Gudppl, J/Kopay Christian College, Khemadasa Foundation, Lanka Evangelical Alliance Development Service, Mannar District Chambers of Commerce Industry and Agriculture, Muthu Nava Ratna Trust, Northern Chamber of Information Technology, Point Pedro Institute for Development, Siruvar Apiviruththi Munneduppu, Wellspring Centre for Learning, Women’s Education and Research Centre, and YarlIT Hub.
+We are also grateful to number of other organisations in Sri Lanka for their collaboration, advice, or exploratory partnership discussions, including: Adayaalam Centre for Policy and Research, Anai, Association of War Affected Women, Bismi Group, Centre for Poverty Analysis, CrowdIsland, Eastern University of Batticaloa, Families of the Disappeared, Groundviews, High Information Technology Education and Social Development Organisation, International Alert Sri Lanka, Jaffna Managers Forum, Jaffna Rotary Club, Jaffna Teaching Hospital, Kaveri Kala Manram, Lankan Angel Network, Mayilambaveli Children’s Home, Northern Women Coop Bank, Social Development and Research Organization, Shanthiham Association for Health and Counselling, Sri Lanka Centre for Development Facilitation, Suriya Women’s Centre, The Social Architects, Vallamai, and YGRO.

 Diaspora and International Support

-We are grateful for the support and advice extended to us by several international organization and diaspora groups, including: Abinayalaya Natyalayam, Achieve Real Change UK, Abuse Never Becomes Us, Alliance for South Asian AIDS Prevention, Association of Sri Lankan Graduates of Canada, Brampton Tamil Association, Canadian Tamil Congress, Canadian Tamil Humanitarian Association, Canadian Tamil Law Students and Lawyers, Canadian Tamil Medical Association, Canadian Tamil Professionals Association, Capokolam, Carnatic Youth Society of Canada, CASA Foundation, Children Aid Rehabilitation Education Program, Childrens10 Foundation, Deutsche-Tamilische Studierende Bochum, Durham Tamil Association, Educate Lanka Foundation, Healing Northern Sri Lanka, International Medical Health Organization Canada, Innovation Ecosystem North East Sri Lanka, Isaiyarangam Performing Art Centre, Loving Mothers, Manaveli Performing Arts Group, Markham-Unionville Rotary Club, McMaster Tamil Students Association, Mennonite Economic Development Associates Canada, National Capital Region Tamils Association, National Council of Canadian Tamils, National Council of Japanese Canadians, Ontario Council for International Cooperation, Ottawa Tamil Association, Palmera Projects, Pierre Elliott Trudeau High School Tamil Students Association, Scarborough Twilight Rotary Club, Shylo Foundation, Sri Lankans Without Borders, SV Robotics Foundation, Tamil Cultural Association of Waterloo Region, Tamil Entrepreneurial Network for Women, Tamil Health Association, Tamil Literary Garden, Tamil Medical Pharma Association, Tamils in Public Service, Tamil Studies Symposium (York University), Tamil Worlds Initiative (University of Toronto at Scarborough), TECH Outreach Malaysia, Thamilisai Kaala Manram, University of Toronto at St. George Tamil Students Association, University of Waterloo Tamil Networking Association, Vanni Aid Canada, Visions Global Empowerment, Wilfrid Laurier Tamil Students Association, World Food Programme Sri Lanka, WUSC Canada, and X Change Charity.
+We are grateful for the support, advice, and conversation extended to us by several international organization and diaspora groups, including: Abinayalaya Natyalayam, Achieve Real Change UK, Abuse Never Becomes Us, Alliance for South Asian AIDS Prevention, Association of Sri Lankan Graduates of Canada, Canadian Tamil Humanitarian Association, Canadian Tamil Law Students and Lawyers, Canadian Tamil Medical Association, Canadian Tamil Professionals Association, Capokolam, Care for Education, Carnatic Youth Society of Canada, CASA Foundation, Children Aid Rehabilitation Education Program, Childrens10 Foundation, Christian Children’s Fund of Canada, Deutsche-Tamilische Studierende Bochum, Durham Tamil Association, Educate Lanka Foundation, Healing Northern Sri Lanka, Hope4Child Relief Mission, Initiative Tamilischer Studierender Aachen, International Medical Health Organization Canada, Innovation Ecosystem North East Sri Lanka, Isaiyarangam Performing Art Centre, Loving Mothers, Manaveli Performing Arts Group, Markham-Unionville Rotary Club, McMaster Tamil Students Association, Mennonite Economic Development Associates Canada, National Capital Region Tamils Association, Ontario Council for International Cooperation, Ottawa Tamil Association, Otthulaippu, Pierre Elliott Trudeau High School Tamil Students Association, Scarborough Twilight Rotary Club, Shylo Foundation, Senergy, Sri Lankans Without Borders, SV Robotics Foundation, Tamil Association of Professionals, Tamil Cultural Association of Waterloo Region, Tamil Entrepreneurial Network for Women, Tamil Health Association, Tamil Literary Garden, Tamil Medical Pharma Association, Tamils in Public Service, Tamil Studies Symposium (York University), Tamil Worlds Initiative (University of Toronto at Scarborough), TECH Outreach Malaysia, Thamilisai Kaala Manram, Thenmaradchi Development Association, UK Tamil Students Union, University of Toronto at St. George Tamil Students Association, University of Waterloo Tamil Networking Association, Vanni Aid Canada, Wilfrid Laurier Tamil Students Association, World Food Programme Sri Lanka, World University Services Canada, and X Change Charity.